Dating the Block

 I've seen two examples where CAM1628 replaces the 12H numbers, with date wheels showing 1975 as in the next picture, and 1976: (John Fraioli):

-Another '12H3503' with the other numbers being different and no date code, with an 18V658 engine number i.e. from a Marina.
+Another '12H3503' with the other numbers being different and no date 'clock', with an 18V658 engine number i.e. from a Marina.
 The 'WYF' at the bottom indicates West Yorkshire Foundries, part of the BL empire until 1986: (Mark Jones in Canada)

 Block and head codes indicating November 75 cast in a car with a late December 75 build date.
 Too soon to be the original engine for the car?